 Within the article, Cole evaluates hardware and software solutions that are focused on the optimization of energy consumption and how this improves the efficiency of a network infrastructure and data center for the enterprise user.
-As he projects his evaluation further in the article, Cole states, “Much of this growth will take place on the logical/virtual layer, but at some point data has to encounter the real world.
-The expansion of physical layer infrastructure will come into play, which inevitably leads to issues over power and cooling.”
+As he projects his evaluation further in the article, Cole states, "_Much of this growth will take place on the logical/virtual layer, but at some point, data has to encounter the real world.
+The expansion of physical layer infrastructure will come into play, which inevitably leads to issues of overpowering and cooling._"

 For an added layer of evaluation, the article includes thoughts from Jeff Lucket, Director of Engineering at MBX Systems, a developer of dedicated data appliances.
 Lucket said, "_If you look at how network technology is evolving, it doesn't appear that SDN and other solutions will produce much more efficient than what we have today.
 But as you project things out, it is clear that the network will be a lot more power-hungry than it is today._"